-Data really is the power driver.
-It can help with personalisation and with driving content effectiveness."
+"Data really is the power driver.
+It can help with personalization and with driving content effectiveness."

-Larry Casey

-Senior Director of Enterprise Solution Services, Adobe
+Larry CaseySenior Director of Enterprise Solution Services, Adobe

 At Adobe, data and content come together every day.
-For instance, when someone visits our site and enters an email address, we can trace the areas of the site they interact with, use that data to serve up additional content like a white paper or a webinar, and then measure for success based on KPIs.
+For instance, when someone visits our site and enters an email address, we can trace the areas of the site in which that person interacted, use that data to serve up additional content like a white paper or a webinar, and then measure for success based on KPIs.

 Measures might include whether or not the visitor downloaded a paper, opened a PDF, or watched a webinar.
-Then, we turn around and use that data to surface up even more relevant content.
+Then we turn around and use that data to surface up even more relevant content.
 It's a great example of a virtuous cycle of content informed by data.

-Understanding the customer journey means talking to external functions to get the details right.
-Larry Casey, senior director of enterprise solutions services at Adobe, says IT teams need to become more "outwardly focused" so they can understand the usage of the content and how the value they get from their data can affect the success of that content.
+Because understanding the customer journey means talking to external functions to get the details right, Casey says IT teams need to become more "outwardly focused" so they can understand the usage of the content, and how the value they get from their data can affect the success of that content.